stuartellis/sve-personal-website/content/articles/yaml-maintenance.md

 - [Prettier](https://prettier.io/) - Formats many types of file, including YAML
 - [yamllint](https://yamllint.readthedocs.io) - Lints YAML files
-- [check-jsonschema](https://check-jsonschema.readthedocs.io/en/stable/) - Checks JSON and YAML files against their schema
+- [check-jsonschema](https://check-jsonschema.readthedocs.io/en/stable/) - Checks JSON and YAML files with identified types against their [schema](https://json-schema.org/)

 You can run them with both pre-commit hooks and on-demand by [using the pre-commit tool](#running-tools-with-pre-commit).
-Since they are command-line tools, you can also run them as part of Continuous Integration.
+Since they are command-line tools, you can also run them as part of continuous integration pipelines.

 All of these tools have useful default configurations, so you only need to add configuration files if you need to customize their behavior.

-This set of tools works in partnership with modern text editors, like Visual Studio Code, JetBrains IDEs, Neovim and Zed.
-These text editors automatically use the same schemas as `check-jsonschema`.
-All of these editors can also run Prettier on your code, either with a [plugin](https://prettier.io/docs/editors/), or as [a built-in feature](https://zed.dev/docs/languages/yaml?highlight=prettier#formatting).
+Prettier and schemas also work in modern text editors, like Visual Studio Code, JetBrains IDEs, Neovim and Zed.
+These text editors automatically use the same schemas as `check-jsonschema` for error checking and autocompletion.
+All of these editors can run Prettier on your code, either with a [plugin](https://prettier.io/docs/editors/), or as [a built-in feature](https://zed.dev/docs/languages/yaml?highlight=prettier#formatting).

-> If you use Visual Studio Code, install the [redhat.vscode-yaml](https://marketplace.visualstudio.com/items?itemName=redhat.vscode-yaml) extension to add support for error checking and autocompletion of YAML.
+> If you use Visual Studio Code, install the [redhat.vscode-yaml](https://marketplace.visualstudio.com/items?itemName=redhat.vscode-yaml) extension to add support for any YAML, not just files with schemas.

 ### Formatting with Prettier